Jesus is the good shepherd in John 10: video discussion

 If you enjoyed this, do share it on social media (Facebook or Twitter) using the buttons on the left.
 Follow me on Twitter @psephizo.
 Like my page on Facebook.

 Comments policy: Do engage with the subject.
-Please don't turn this into a private discussion board.
-Do challenge others in the debate; please don't attack them personally.
-I no longer allow anonymous comments; if there are very good reasons, you may publish under a pseudonym; otherwise please include your full name, both first and surnames.
+Don't use as a private discussion board.
+Do challenge others; please don't attack them personally.
+I no longer allow anonymous comments; if you have good reason to use a pseudonym, contact me; otherwise please include your full name, both first and surnames.

 1 thought on “Jesus is the good shepherd in John 10: video discussion”